nes-lab/shepherd-nova/docs/content/environments.md

 ## Static Environments

 A constant supply can be advantageous for various scenarios like debugging during firmware-development.
-The testbed offers a set of 60 min recordings with:
+The testbed offers a set of 600 minute long recordings with:

 - 2 or 3 V
 - 1, 5, 10 or 50 mA